Shapur II's Arab campaign: Campaign

-In the accounts of the historians regarding Shapur's campaign against the Arab lands and his approach near the city, as well as his mistreatment of the Arabs, the burning of cities, and the flooding of water sources, there are undoubtedly significant exaggerations.
+Some of the accounts regarding Shapur's campaign against the Arab lands record the mistreatment of the Arabs, the burning of cities, and the flooding of water sources.
 These embellishments stem from Persian sources that have been greatly overstated.
-However, the "Roman historians" narratives about this event do not support this claim.
+However, the Roman historians about the event do not support this claim.

+Ferdowsi presents a different account of the campaign, placing it during the reign of Shapur II.
+As for the claim that Hormizd II defeated the Arabs, it is highly questionable, as eastern sources mention that Shapur II was a staunch enemy of the Arabs.
+However, the story of his campaign reaching Al-Yamama and near Medina, and his being called "Dhū al-Aktāf" as "he who pierces shoulders", due to his mistreatment of captives, is considered a fabrication.
+The Arab kings of Al-Hira, specifically the Lakhmids, were allies of the Sasanians, and their hostility toward the Ghassanids, who served the Romans, was a significant factor, as seen in the wars of Khosrow I with the Byzantines.
+These Lakhmid kings also had their own political role.

 Sources mention that Shapur was given the title "Dhū al-Aktāf" because he supposedly dislocated the shoulders of the Arabs.
-However, Theodor Nöldeke believed that this explanation was fabricated.
+However, Theodor Nöldeke believed that this explanation was a fabrication.
 According to him, the title originally had a different meaning in Sasanian culture, unrelated to shoulder dislocation.
-Instead, "Dhū al-Aktāf" meant "the one with shoulders", symbolizing strength and power.
+Instead it meant "the one with shoulders", symbolizing strength and power.
 He argued that later historians reinterpreted the title to fit the narrative of Shapur's harsh treatment of the Arabs.